tobek/laminae/notes.md

 ### Abstract Concepts

+- "retinal" art, intended only to please the eye.
+Instead, Duchamp wanted to use art to serve the mind.
+- "you: human creativity is an glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316
 - "Some sophists marvel at the dual nature of reality, that for every thing it either *is* or it *isn't*.
 Marvelous.
 Well then there are the real thinkers.
 They say that sometimes a thing *is* **and** it *isn't*.
 Or that all qualities have a spectrum, ranging from *isn't* all the way to *is*.
 Or there's a field, some strange topography, multi-dimensional spectra which don't start and end at *isn't* and *is* but go all sorts of other places instead.
 But they're all backwards.
 I'll tell you the nature of things.
 It's very simple.
 Are you listening? **It neither *is* nor *isn't*.**"
     - did i get this from "It no more is than it is not or it both is and is not or it neither is nor is not."
 (Eusebius, quoting Aristocles, quoting Timon describing Pyrrho's views, https://en.wikipedia.org/wiki/Pyrrho)
     - full passage: https://en.wikipedia.org/wiki/Pyrrhonism#Buddhism